aiven/devportal/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

 Variables
 '''''''''

-These are the placeholders you will need to replace in the code sample:
+You will need to replace these variables in the commands below:

 ====================      =======================================================================================
 Variable                  Description